lorenzosquadrani/lorenzosquadrani.github.io/_notes/linux/HPC_server.md

+---
+title: "High Performance Computing Servers"
+collection: notes
+tag: linux
+permalink: /notes/linux/HPC_server
+---

 ### Important Warning
-What follows is just bullshit.
-I have no idea what I am talking about.
-I am just trying to make sense of the things I have seen in the past.
-I am not an expert in HPC.
+What follows might be bullshit.
+I am just trying to make sense of the things from my experience and my readings, but I am not an expert in HPC.

 ### Use GPU on a server
 Note that if a server has GPU support, it does not mean that every nodes has a GPU.